 Well, that all depends.
 Your research should reveal if your product range is “too niche”.
 Doing keyword research will reveal how often certain keywords and phrases are searched.

 If 10 people in the entire UK search a particular keyword per month, you’re probably too niche.
 However, if 1,000 search for a keyword, you might have found the right product.
-If this niche market has the potential to buy many accessories, then you’ve probably hit the jackpot.
+If this niche market has the potential to buy many unique products and accessories, then you’ve probably hit the jackpot.

 You may want to create a niche website with a lot of niche sub-categories.
 For example, if you have a website selling accessories for dogs and dog lovers, you may want to categorise your website into different dog breeds (e.g. French bulldogs, terriers, golden retrievers, etc.).
 This makes sure that all dog lovers can find your site, but that these sub-niche markets (chihuahua lovers) can also find your products as well.